President's Cup Grade-I (1-Day)

-The President’s Cup is the national domestic List A cricket competition in Pakistan.
+The President's Cup Grade-I (1-Day) or simply known as President’s Cup is the national domestic List A cricket competition in Pakistan.
 It is organized by the Pakistan Cricket Board (PCB) that forms part of the Pakistan domestic cricket season.
 It consists of teams representing the government and semi-government departments, corporations, commercial organisations, business houses, banks, airlines, and educational institutions.

 For the 2023–24 domestic season, a new List-A competition, called the President’s Cup (50-over), was created for departments.

 History

 The President's Cup Grade-I (1-Day) has most often been contested by all departmental teams, but has been a mixed competition with regional associations and even all associations.